ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ### Branch Types

 There are three types of branching from a parent node into one or more child nodes.
-Any parent node of the tree MUST only use one type of branching.
+Any parent node of the tree must only use one type of branching.

 #### Derived Endpoints

 If a connection originally targets a single endpoint, there may be multiple endpoints of different types that can be derived from the original.
 The connection library should order the derived endpoints according to application preference and expected performance.

 DNS hostname-to-address resolution is the most common method of endpoint derivation.
-When trying to connect to a hostname endpoint on a traditional IP network, the implementation SHOULD send DNS queries for both A (IPv4) and AAAA (IPv6) records if both are supported on the local link.
-The algorithm for ordering and racing these addresses SHOULD follow the recommendations in Happy Eyeballs {{!RFC8305}}.
+When trying to connect to a hostname endpoint on a traditional IP network, the implementation should send DNS queries for both A (IPv4) and AAAA (IPv6) records if both are supported on the local link.
+The algorithm for ordering and racing these addresses should follow the recommendations in Happy Eyeballs {{!RFC8305}}.

 ~~~~~~~~~~
 1 [www.example.com:80, Wi-Fi, TCP]